the-rdk/the-rdk.github.io/content/article/human_forever.md

 ### Page 86

-With its promise of achieving a permanently progressing new age through a fusion of the scientifc and the spiritual, sparkism seems perfect for the oddly more fragile yet more intransigent new men and women formed under the sex-and-gender-bending progression of media accelerating from print to electric and beyond.
+With its promise of achieving a permanently progressing new age through a fusion of the scientific and the spiritual, sparkism seems perfect for the oddly more fragile yet more intransigent new men and women formed under the sex-and-gender-bending progression of media accelerating from print to electric and beyond.

 ### Page 87

-Yet sparkism relies for its power on two things: its ability to herd people against their will and eﬀort into the sparkist future, and its ability to win people over through the power and authority of its explanations that we are (pace Brand) already as gods—possessing in our heads “the only process known to be capable of creating knowledge” without limit— and must now get good at it.
-(101)
+Yet sparkism relies for its power on two things: its ability to herd people against their will and effort into the sparkist future, and its ability to win people over through the power and authority of its explanations that we are (pace Brand) already as gods—possessing in our heads “the only process known to be capable of creating knowledge” without limit— and must now get good at it.

 ### Page 89